microsoft/vscode-docs/docs/editor/debugging.md

 The Node.js debugger of VS Code supports JavaScript Source Maps which help debugging of transpiled languages, e.g. TypeScript or minified/uglified JavaScript.
 With source maps, it is possible to single step through or set breakpoints in the original source.
 If no source map exists for the original source or if the source map is broken and cannot successfully map between the source and the generated JavaScript, the breakpoints are shown as gray hollow circles.

 The source map feature is enabled by setting the `sourceMaps` attribute to `true` in the launch configuration.
-In addition, you can specify a source file (e.g. app.ts) with the `program` attribute.
+With that you can now specify a source file (e.g. app.ts) with the `program` attribute.
 If the generated (transpiled) JavaScript files do not live next to their source but in a separate directory, you can help the VS Code debugger locate them by setting the `outDir` attribute.
 Whenever you set a breakpoint in the original source, VS Code tries to find the generated source,